What is the esophagus?

 You will likely remain in the hospital overnight to ensure there are no complications after your peroral endoscopic myotomy.
 You will not be allowed to eat anything after the procedure.
 The morning after POEM surgery, you will have a barium X-ray to ensure the esophagus muscle is open and there is no leakage.
 You will be started on a liquid diet and discharged from the hospital the same day.
 Ten days after surgery, you will see your surgeon on ans outpatient basis.
 After three months, you will need to come in for a swallow study to ensure your esophagus is emptying well.

-At Ideal Body Institute, we have among the best esophageal surgeons in Atlanta.
+At Ideal Body Institute, we have among the best esophageal surgeons in the area.
 Contact us to discuss treatment options if you are suffering from achalasia or another esophageal condition.

 Your Surgery Center.